Verified and Tested 05/12/15

 Configure SSH Access

-In Linux systems, port 22 is the default port for remote connections via SSH.
+Port 22 is the default port for remote connections via SSH in Linux systems.
 By changing the ssh port, you will increase the security of your server in preventing brute force attacks and unwanted users from reaching your server using the default port.
 For this tutorial, we will use Port 5022 as an example.

 sudo vi /etc/ssh/sshd_config

-In order for your system to update the settings from the SSH Configuration file, we must the restart sshd service.
+For your system to update the settings from the SSH Configuration file, we must restart the sshd service.

 sudo systemctl restart sshd.service